 Out of the three 1970s’ UK main-market 50cc Junior motor cycles we’ve produced features on, the Puch Magnum-X was clearly fastest all round with its 3.5 bhp motor, while the SIM offered similar speed at less revs than Ranger, though the NVT demonstrated faster acceleration.
 SIM’s Anker–Laura reed-valve engine offered useful torque at lower revs, and its Anker–Laura M-48 would probably prove more durable than the over-revved Morini Franco MO1 in the long run.

 All NVT branded models technically ceased in May 1978 as the bankrupt Norton–Villiers–Triumph Group fell into liquidation.
-NVT Easy Rider models continued to be built from parts in receivership until selling out of stock between Feruaryb & April 1979.
+NVT Easy Rider models continued to be built from parts in receivership until selling out of stock between February & April 1979.
 The Puch Magnum was priced at £277 in 1979.

 This however was not the end, as ER1 and ER2 moped models resumed under BSA branding from April 1979.